• Home

 Picture

-8 Oklahoma public schools are among those that Character.org recently recognized with 264 Promising Practices.
-Each of these school or organization-based initiatives is a significant example of effective character development and aligned with one or more of our 11 Principles framework.
+8 Oklahoma public schools were among those that Character.org recognized with 264 Promising Practices IN 2020.
+Each of the school or organization-based initiatives is a significant example of effective character development and aligned with one or more of our 11 Principles framework.

 For more information about the schools and their Promising Practices follow this link: